Climbing Mt Fuji

 ā Japanese proverb

 Tokyo aside, Mount Fuji is probably the most famous tourist attraction in Japan.
 Its stature at the international level is such that many legends and fantasies arose on 'Fuji San' (not 'Fujiyama' which is a misreading of the Japanese characters).
 Some even say that after climbing Mount Fuji one becomes Japanese.
-We would not go that far, but as we spent a summer in Japan, we could not wait any longer to tackle the countryās highest mountain (3,776 meters).

-When is it possible to climb Fuji-san (seasons and hours)?
+When to climb Fuji-san (season and hours)?

 Beside the touristic season, climbing Mount Fuji is not recommended, and even forbidden by local authorities due to the occurrence of many accidents, even with seasoned climbers.
 Moreover, registration at Yamanashi and Shizuoka prefectures is required, and climbing is at your own risks.